Bjartur-I-Dali-Udbo/modernF1/First_Lap_Performance_Analysis_1996_2024.md

 # 2.1.
 Kevin Magnussen, Antonio Giovinazzi and Fernando Alonso

-The main observation to make is that all of these drivers are in general performing well on the first lap, when considering *where* in relation to those who started on similar start positions.
-Alonso's 2006 season stands out strikingly alone in the plot adjusted for DNFs and pit stops.
-While his 2012 season had an actual average of -0.2, but when adjusting for DNFs and pit stops, it jumps up to 1.35 overtakes on average that season.
+The main observation to make is that all of these drivers are in general performing well on the first lap, when considering *where* in relation to those who started on similar positions.
+Alonso's 2006 season stands out strikingly alone in the plot adjusted for DNFs and pit stops, overtaking 1.33 cars per race on average and is still a whopping 1.28 when adjusted for DNFs/pits.
+While his 2012 season had an actual average of -0.2, but excluding entires where he retired or pitted on the first lap, it jumps to 1.50 overtakes on average that year.

 ![Seasonal Lap 0 performance of Kevin Magnussen and Antonio Giovinazzi](figures/fig_2x2_seasonal_filtered_giovinazzi_kevin_magnussen_alonso.png?raw=true)